nodejs/node/doc/api/process.md

   * `ref` {Object | Function} The reference to the resource that is being tracked.
   * `event` {string} The event that triggered the finalization.
 Defaults to 'exit'.

-This function registers a callback to be called when the resource is finalized, via garbage collection or when the process emits the `exit` event.
+This function registers a callback to be called when the process emits the `exit` event.

+If the object is garbage collected before `exit` event is emitted, the callback will be removed from the finalization registry, and it will not be called on process exit.

-Inside the callback, you can do whatever you want with the object, including freeing resources allocated by that resource.
+Inside the callback you can do whatever you want with the object, including the release of resources allocated by that resource.

+The idea of ​​this function is to help you free up resources when the process exit, but also let the object be garbage collected if it is no longer being used.

+Ex: you can register a stream to be released when the process exit, if the stream is garbage collected before the process exit, we no longer need to release the stream, so in this case we just remove the callback from the finalization registry.

 Caveats: This function relies on the `FinalizationRegistry` API, which the authors of this API said to "avoid where possible" because the nature of